jmitchell35/holbertonschool-shell/io_redirections_and_filters/README.md

-15-countthatword counts the number of occurences of the word bin inside /etc/passwd file 17-hidethisword displays line not containing bin pattern 18-letteronly matches lines starting with a letter char in /ssh/sshd_config file
+15-countthatword counts the number of occurences of the word bin inside /etc/passwd file 17-hidethisword displays line not containing bin pattern 18-letteronly matches lines starting with a letter char in /ssh/sshd_config file 19-AZ translates A to Z and c to e from input